kataw/kataw/README.md

 You can use `kataw.shouldIgnoreNextNode(node);` to verify if the node should be ignored.

+## Type annotations

+Kataw has it's own type system that is an improvement over `Typescript` and `Flow`, and it conform to the `ECMAScript® 2022 (ECMA-262 12th Edition) language specification`.

+As everything else - it's developed for high performance.

+It allows you to parse syntax like `function x(y: string, z: number): string | number` and other similiar syntax.

+The type system is still `WIP` and will be enabled by default in the `CLI` together with Kataw's own type checker.

+You can manually enable this if you enable the `allowTypes` option.
+It will then parse the types but it will not do any type checking.

 ## CST parser features

 - Error recovery by default (_like Acorn loose_), but it reconstruct the CST tree correctly